collinkleest/lit-element-demo/README.md

     }

 ```
-Next lets call the render function which actually renders our html.
-Make sure you are still in the class.
+Next, lets call the render function which actually renders our HTML.
+Make sure you are still in the ProjectCard class.
 ```js
 render(){
         return html`